straightVibing/Initial-Report/Initial Report.md

 ## Wastewater in the UK

-- Untreated sewage dumped into rivers across the UK
+Reporting by @Conway2022 indicates that untreated sewage has been repeatedly released or dumped into rivers across the United Kingdom.
-- More than 3000 times between 2017 and 2021 @Conway2022
-- This is despite regulation by Ofwat and the Environment Agency (GET MISSION STATEMENT SOURCES)
+In total, it is believed that sewage was dumped more than 3000 times between 2017 and 2021.
+This is despite regulation controls by
-- Only 14% of rivers in England can claim to have good ecological status @EAC2022
+Ofwat, whose stated mission is "GET THE QUOTE" @Ofwat.
+According to @EAC2022, 36% of this pollution stems from sewage and wastewater sources.
+As a result, @EAC2022 claims that only 14% of rivers in England can claim to have good ecological status.
-- 36% of this pollution comes from Sewage and Wastewater @EAC2022
-- This needs sorting out

 ## A Potential Solution